sih-rtt/database/README.md

 > There must be a database schema named "sih_devdb" created in the container.

+### Important pointers for redis database
+- Make sure that redis/redis-stack is used to run docker container.
+- Container must expose port 6379 & 8001 (oprional).
+- Create a directory named "data" and mount it as volume to "/data_redis" inside container to persist data on subsequent startups (Optional).
+- The tool will automatically truncate database, prepare data if needed and seed the database.

 ### Install dependencies

 To install dependencies run: